tsun2019/React-Native-Blackjack/README.md

 5. Follow instructions provided in terminal/command prompt for Expo to connect it to your phone.

 TODO: Allow code sharing for Web.
-Add double down.
+Add double down option.
+Style buttons further.

 | Home Page      | Playing      | Instructions      |
 |------------|-------------|-------------|